-Media services and materials are accessible and available for use by students and instructors.
+Media services and materials are accessible in each program area and available for use by students and instructors.
 Printed, audiovisual, Internet access and computer-based materials provide individuals and groups an opportunity for study, exploration, and development.
 Assistance is available for creating instructional media.